leventgunay/experimental/cool-boxes/README.md

 Getting Started
 ---------------

-This app includes a simple layout experiment which;
+This app includes a simple html layout experiment which demonstrates basic markup manipulations;

 Here are some tools and technologies used;